DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/030 Appointments/015 Appointment Types/030 Recurring Appointments.md

 ![Scheduler Recurring Appointment Details](/images/UiWidgets/Scheduler_RecurrentAppointment_Details.png)

-These fields will be saved as the **recurrenceRule** field of an appointment object.
-Note that although a recurring appointment is displayed as several appointments on the timetable, only a single appointment object is saved in the data source.
+The Scheduler control saves the specified values in the appointment's **recurrenceRule** field.
+Note that although the control displays a recurring appointment as several appointments on the timetable, it only saves a single appointment object to the data source.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Scheduler/RecurringAppointments/"